 This spellbinding spectacle of light provides a grande finale to a day of outdoor fun.
 Individual teams of fire artists will set their works ablaze on five different evenings during the festival.

 This year's fire sculptures are inspired by a charming folk story.

-Throughout each day on February 10, 11, 16, 17 & 18 a team of fire artists will be building a sculpture that will be burned at 7:45pm on each of those days.
-Each day features a different team of artists and each day presents a different interpretation of the story, "The Land of the Golden Apples".
+Throughout each day of the weekend (Fri-Sun) a team of fire artists will be building a sculpture that will be burned at 8:00pm on each of those days.
+Each day features a different team of artists and each day presents a different interpretation of the story, "lively entertainment from our main stage".

 In the story the fire represents renewal and the release of thoughts that make us sad or any fear or regret that chases love from our hearts.
 In the Storytelling tent the public is invited to write down any of the aforementioned thoughts to be offered to the fire sculpture.

-Members of the public are also invited to make a lantern at the Workshop tent adjacent to the Storytelling tent from 4-7pm and a lantern procession at 7:30pm makes its way through "The Land of the Golden Apples " to the fire circle for the burn.
+Members of the public are also invited to make a lantern at the Workshop tent adjacent to the Storytelling tent from 4-7pm and a lantern procession at 7:30pm makes its way through "lively entertainment from our main stage" to the fire circle for the burn.

 As the fires burn so does any chance of the curse returning to the kingdom and each Golden Apple in the land shines a little brighter.

 Each evening ends with some lively entertainment from our main stage and everyone lives happily ever after.